npsboy/Delegate-AI/README.md

 - Write a Position Paper.
 - Draft speeches including GSL and Moderated Caucus.
 - View allies and rivals.
+- Asks you mock "Press" Questions to prepare for the real deal in MUNs.

 ## Limitations:
 - Does not support committees like the "All India Political Parties Meet (AIPPM)" or local affairs in the "Joint Crisis Committee (JCC)".